Cantelli Constrained Policy Optimization: Method

 \subsection{Cost Return Constraint}

-A critical limitation of the one-sided Chebyshev surrogate is its validity condition.
-The bound in Equation \ref{eq:original-cheb} holds strictly when the expected cost lies below the threshold, $\mu(\pi) < \rho$.
+A critical limitation of the Cantelli approximation is its validity condition.
+The bound in Equation \ref{eq:original-cheb} holds strictly when the expected cost lies below the cost limit, $\mu(\pi) < \rho$.
 In the regime where $\mu(\pi) \ge \rho$, the update rule is counterproductive, and standard optimization may result in unstable updates that fail to reduce risk.

 To address scenarios where the policy is initialized in, or enters, this infeasible region, we employ a recovery mechanism.
-When $\mu(\pi_k) \ge \rho$, we temporarily relax the VaR objective and instead constrain the expected cost directly to restore the policy to the valid region where the Chebyshev approximation holds.
-We can redefine the linear approximation for $\mu(\pi)$:
+When $\mu(\pi_k) \ge \rho$, we temporarily relax the Cantelli VaR objective (\ref{eq:varcpo-constraint}) and instead revert to the standard CPO update (\ref{eq:cpo}) to restore the policy to a valid region where $\mu(\pi) < \rho$: